thepower/power-docs/docs/Maintain/build-and-start-a-node/08-seed-nodes.md

    :::info Note

-   We strongly recommend you to start the node using [`docker-compose`](../../Community/phase-2/02-download-build-run-compose.md).
+   We strongly recommend you to build and run the node using [`docker-compose`](../../Community/phase-2/02-download-build-run-compose.md).
 It will help you eliminate the possible errors and make it easier for you to build your node.

    :::